 - Compost breaks down when exposed to heat, water, and microorganisms too.
 It can then be mixed with moisture, soil, air, and heat to create a completely broken-down material that is often used for growing healthy plants organically.

 - Some items are compostable but not biodegradable, and some are the other way around.
 Some items that can biodegrade can also be safely added to a composting pile, like fruit or vegetables, but others cannot.

 In this article, we’ll give you some of the basics you need to know in order to better understand biodegradable and compostable materials.
 Read on to brush up on these terms!

 All About Biodegradable and Compostable Terminology

 Below, we’ll give you a quick rundown of the difference between the terms “biodegradable” and “compostable.”
 You’ll find out if there are any similarities between the two as well as any differences you need to keep track of when planning your eco-friendly, sustainable, and healthier lifestyle.
-Brush up on this biodegradable and compostable information to find out the best way you can help improve the local environment.
+Brush up on this information to find out the best way you can help improve the local environment.

 Are these terms interchangeable?

 - No; the two terms do not mean the same thing.
 Biodegradable items can be broken down by nature regardless of the amount of time it takes to allow this to happen.
 Compostable items can be added to a compost pile and used to provide nutrients to the soil used for growing plants.